Cloudnet NetCDF Convention

 Variables indicating error and sensitivity

-All derived meteorological products at level 2 and above should ideally be accompanied by an indication of their error.
+All derived geophysical products at level 2 and above should ideally be accompanied by an indication of their error.
 Typically errors can be divided into random error that decorrelates rapidly with time, and a bias due to the accuracy with which an instrument was calibrated and which may affect all measurements in a day uniformly.
 Additionally, many instruments and the products derived from them have a sensitivity, or a minimum detectable value, which should be reported in order that comparison with models be fair.
 Variables affected in this way should define one or more of the following attributes:

 <variable>_error